dstiscar/cmpm-121-f25-d3-dstiscar/README.md

 - [x] create a player interface
 - [x] use arrow keys to move player
+- [x] generate new cells when as the player moves
 - [ ] make cells despawn when out of range
-- [ ] generate new cells when a player moves